torinthiel/jenkins_casc_bootstrap/README.md

 The following values are retrieved from Vault:

 * cascb_ssh_key - the SSH key used to connect to repository with configuration.
-Required
+Required.
 * cascb_ssh_user - the username to use for git authentication.
-Required
+Required.
 * cascb_ssh_description - the description to use for the created SSH credential.
-Defaults to empty if not provided
+Defaults to empty if not provided.
 * cascb_ssh_id - the ID the generated credential will use.
-Defaults to 'ssh-key' if not provided
+Defaults to 'ssh-key' if not provided.
 * cascb_repo_url - the URL of git repository containing configuration.
-Required
+Required.
 * cascb_repo_branch - the branch that should be checked out and contain configuration.
-Defaults to 'master' if not provided
+Defaults to 'master' if not provided.
 * cascb_repo_directories - the comma separated  list of directories within that branch that contain configuration.
 All `.yaml` files directly within any of those directories (not in subdirectory) will have their contents applied.
 If a file with same name exists in more than one directory, the last one takes precedence.
 Missing directories are ignored.
-  Defaults to '.', the root directory of repository.
+  If not provided, defaults to '.', the root directory of repository.
 * cascb_job_name - the name of generated job.
 Full path, where each /-separated component will be converted to a folder.
-  Defaults to 'config'
+  Defaults to 'config' if not provided.
 * cascb_job_description - the description that will be added to generated job.
 Defaults to empty if not provided.

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.
 As an